AUGUST 2014 MEETING

 David Howell is the Director of Licensing for the Texas Board of Professional Engineers.
 He has over 20 years of engineering experience working for the State of Texas, five of them with the Board.
 As the Director of the Licensing Division, he oversees the review of all PE applications, Firm registrations, EIT certifications and renewals in the State of Texas.
 The Licensing division reviews more than 2,500 PE applications per year and handles the renewals for close to 54,000 licensed Texas PEs and approximately 8,400 registered engineering Firms.
 The Licensing division also coordinates the exams for more than 6,900 examinees each year.
 David earned a Bachelor of Science in Mechanical Engineering from the University of Texas, El Paso.
 Prior to coming to the Board, his work was primarily in the field of environmental engineering.

-To a very engaged crowd of about 80 attendees, David Howell presented a one-hour seminar on ethics designed to meet the Texas Board of Professional Engineers' yearly one-hour of ethics required to maintain a P.E. license.
+To an audience of about 80 attendees, David Howell presented a one-hour seminar on ethics designed to meet the Texas Board of Professional Engineers' yearly one-hour of ethics required to maintain a P.E. license.

 - Sealing plans

 - Procuring contracts

 - Supervision and delegation

 To view David Howell's and other previous FPA Ethics Presentations, click on the links below

 August 2013 - Ethics

 August 2012 - Ethics